Macedo Scores Mini Gold Cup Victory

 By T.J.
 Buffenbarger

 CHICO, Ca. (March 15, 2019) – Carson Macedo was a man on a mission Friday in route to winning the Mini Gold Cup on Friday with the World of Outlaws NOS Energy Drink Sprint Car Series at Silver Dollar Speedway.
-Macedo drove through the field from the sevenths starting spot to take the lead during a lap 21 restart and held off Sweet through slower traffic.
+Macedo drove through the field from the sevenths starting spot to take the lead during a lap 21 restart and held off Brad Sweet through slower traffic.

 The Mini Gold Cup triumph was Macedo’s first World of Outlaws victory of the 2019 season and the first driving for fellow California native and car owner Kyle Larson.